Home > Apparel

 The Feathered Friends Eos is packed with quality 900+ fill down, with a respectable fill weight of 112 g, and is suitable for late fall temps or as a layering piece in the dead of winter; (photo/Bella Horrocks)

-Make sure to bring an appropriate weight for the full range of weather conditions and temperature fluctuations you’re bound to encounter on your trip, and don’t focus too much on going ultralight that you put yourself in a dangerous position.
+Make sure to bring an appropriate weight for the full range of weather conditions and temperature fluctuations you could encounter on your trip.
+Donโ€™t focus too much on going ultralight that you put yourself in a dangerous position.
 While it may be tempting to cut weight with the 6.7-ounce Mountain Hardwear Ghost Whisperer UL, with its flashy 1,000-fill-power stat, the fill weight is only a mere 70 g (2.5 ounces).
-It’s actually one of the least-warmest jackets we tested, but boasts an excellent warmth-to-weight ratio.
+It’s actually one of the least-warmest jackets we tested but boasts an excellent warmth-to-weight ratio.

-The heavier Rab Neutrino Pro, on the other hand, is decorated with slightly less lofty 800-fill-power down, but its baffles are crammed with 212 g (7.5 ounces) of the stuff — making it a much warmer barrier when temps plummet at high altitudes.
+The heavier Rab Neutrino Pro, on the other hand, is decorated with slightly less lofty 800-fill-power down, but its baffles are crammed with 212 g (7.5 ounces) of the stuff โ€” making it a much warmer barrier when temps plummet at high altitudes.

 Durability

 The shell fabric is an important factor for both durability and packability.
 Ultralight jackets tend to be made with a lighter, thinner shell material.
 Denier is the measurement used here.
-A lower denier rating means the outer fabric is lighter and therefore more prone to tears.
+A lower denier rating means the outer fabric is lighter and, therefore, more prone to tears.

-On one end of the spectrum, the Rab Mythic G Down Jacket stands out for its impressive warmth matched with a scant 10.1-ounce weight, achieved in part by using a delicate 7-Denier shell fabric.
-Most of the jackets we tested have a 10-Denier or 20-Denier shell fabric, with some 30-Denier models.
+On one end of the spectrum, the Rab Mythic G Down Jacket stands out for its impressive warmth matched with a scant 10.1-ounce weight, achieved in part by using a delicate 7-denier shell fabric.
+Most of the jackets we tested have a 10-denier or 20-denier shell fabric, with some 30-denier models.

 Water Resistance & Hydrophobic Down